capitaoananas/40-ish-split-keyboard/README.md

 # Split-Keyboard-PCB
 A 40% ish reversible split keyboard inspired by the [MiniDox](https://github.com/That-Canadian/MiniDox_PCB) keyboard

-## Features:

-- Reversible meaning you can only buy 1 desing and use the same pcb for left and right
-- WaveShare RP2040
-- QMK programmable

 ## PCB

 Here's my PCB!
 It was made in KiCad..